 A logo is basically a unique visual representation or image of your business or brand.
 It consists of colors, styles, symbol, and font that made up the image.
 By looking at the image, all your stakeholders like customers, competitors, and suppliers will recognize your business and brand immediately.

 Some good examples of logos like MacDonald, Coca-cola, Pepsi, Facebook, Google, and Twitter, they can be recognized easily and instantly globally even without spelling their full names.

 In summary, the logo is like the face of your business, it can also be used as an Avatar for all your online communication and social networks.
 Hence, it is crucial to ensure consistent application of the logo across all platforms and channels as it helps to foster rapid brand recognition, establishes credibility, and instills trust.

 The header is distinct from a logo and banner as it is horizontal in size.
 It is an image positioned at the top of every web page, excluding the landing page or sales page.
 Typically horizontal in size, the header comprises essential elements such as a logo, and tagline, and may include additional elements like social media icons, advertisement banners, or a search bar.
 The header often showcases the primary color scheme, and in conjunction with the footer located at the bottom of web pages, it plays a vital role in defining the overall look, feel, and identity of the website.

 Here is a list of header examples:

 What is a Banner?

-Below are some example of banners, you should be able to identify them easily than the header.
+Below are some visual examples of the advertising banners, they are more easily identified than the header.

-Hopefully, the above will give you a clearer picture between logo, header and banner now.
+Hopefully, the above will give you a clearer picture between the logo, header, and banner now.

-If you need help on logo, header and banner design, check out our corporate identity design packages.
-Alternatively, you are welcome to contact us if you need customisation design for your company logo, header and banner.
+If you need help with logo, header, and banner design, check out our corporate identity design packages.
+Alternatively, you are welcome to contact us if you need a customization design for your company logo, header, and banner.